A Comprehensive Guide to Visiting the NYC Boroughs

 Let’s be honest.
 Staten Island is often considered the most boring of the NYC boroughs.
 Of all five boroughs, Staten Island has a reputation for being the most mild-mannered, as well as the “safest” borough in New York City.
 It’s the most residential borough for sure, so it’s often overlooked when it comes to sightseeing potential.

 But there’s still plenty to see and do in Staten Island!
-And even better, its reputation and makeup means it’s less crowded and more family-friendly, which is great for tour groups with kids or those otherwise looking for sparser crowds.
+And even better, its reputation and makeup mean it’s less crowded and more family-friendly, which is great for tour groups with kids or those otherwise looking for sparser crowds.
 Besides, who doesn’t love an underdog?

 While Staten Island has its own bus and rail system within the borough, the MTA subway does not travel to the island itself—which makes getting here a little tough if you aren’t driving (and we cannot stress enough how frustrating it is to drive in NYC).